 2 - 16 oz containers of Louisiana strawberries, sliced (save one whole for decoration on the top)

 In a small pot, combine sugar and cornstarch.
 Mix well.
 Add water and cook until the mixture thickens, usually when it comes to a boil.
 This can happen quickly, so don't walk away.
 Remove from the fire and add the Jello.
 Stir well until all combined.
-Let cool for 15 minutes.
-Add the sliced strawberries and stir gently until coated with the sugar mixture and allow to cool.
-Once cooled, add to baked and cooled pie crust.
+Let cool for 30 minutes.
+Add the sliced strawberries and stir gently until coated with the sugar mixture.
+Once completely cooled, add to baked and cooled pie crust.

 |Slice the strawberries and add to the sugar mixture.|

 (Don't forget to keep a whole berry for the top!)

 |One of my secrets is to have more berries than filling.
 I think it tastes better!|